Skip to main content

 The council can end your right to stay on the site without a court order by giving you 4 weeks' written notice.
 They do not need to give a reason.

-They can also end your right to stay on the site if you break the terms of your agreement.
-They must give you notice of what you've done and a reasonable time to put things right.
+The council can also end your right to stay on the site if you break the terms of your agreement.
+They must tell you in writing what you've done and give you a reasonable time to put things right.

 Unauthorised encampments